MEETS @ ALCOA HIGH SCHOOL (NEW BUILDING)

 What will the music and preaching be like?

-We ordinarily sing a blend of older hymns and more current worship songs.
+We ordinarily sing a blend of current worship songs with older hymns.
 Music is led using piano and acoustic guitar, which creates a folksy, rock kind of sound.

 During the sermons, the pastor relates passages in the Bible to everyday life challenges– no matter if you are Christian or not, seeking spirituality or not, skeptical or fervent.
 To listen/watch sermon audio click here!